ournetworks/ournetworks.ca/accessibility.md

 Toronto Media Arts Centre has a [policy on accessibility](https://policies.tomediaarts.org/procedure-manual/policies/accessibility) and detailing information about the building.

 The event takes place on the second floor, accessible via an elevator just inside the entrance.
-The main space is the Mezzanine, as well as Gamma Space and the Gatherspace.
+The main space is the Mezzanine, as well as Gamma Space and the Gathering space.

 The event space is barrier-free and during the event we will have an access lane marked off by tape to ensure passage to each area is not blocked off (Inspired by [AdaCamp's Access Lanes](https://adacamp.org/adacamp-toolkit/access-lanes/) and [WisCon's Blue Zone](http://wiscon.net/policies/accessibility/)).